By putting shoppers at the center of its business, adidas keeps winning.

 Traditionally, retail shoppers started their purchase journey in a physical store.
 More recently, those same shoppers are using both online and offline starting points.
 For adidas, the website is now the dominant channel, with more and more consumers starting their journey digitally.

 This evolution from brick-and-mortar retail to digital commerce has enormous implications for companies trying to keep up with people’s changing preferences.
-For adidas, it meant prioritizing the digital experience by investing in a suite of Salesforce products, including Commerce Cloud and Service Cloud.
+For adidas, it meant prioritising the digital experience by investing in a suite of Salesforce products, including Commerce Cloud and Service Cloud.
 It’s an investment with tremendous upside, as the shift to digital provides opportunities for adidas to get closer to consumers and understand each one individually.